 Students also prefer accommodation that is:

 Students commute to the University frequently, so location and proximity to public transport are important information to include in your listing.

 The requirement for the varying types of accommodation differs depending on the student.
 Typically, share accommodation is preferred as it is one of the cheaper options available.
 Some students prefer to stay alone and to them the prospect of a 1-bedroom or a studio will be preferable.
 There are also international students who prefer full board or homestay options as they see it as a chance to absorb Australian culture and to improve their command of the English language.
 Keep these factors in mind when filling in the information required on the Off-Campus Housing Database.

 As young adults, most students prefer to have their own bedroom unless they are sharing with good friends, siblings or couples.
 If you advertising generically to the student body at the university, we advise that you only advertise if you have a full room to offer.

 Furnished and unfurnished accommodation is equally popular.
 When advertising on the Off-Campus Housing Database, ensure that you mention the furnishings that accompany the property.

-Student Accommodation Services do not recommend a minimum or maximum rental amount.
+Accommodation Operations do not recommend a minimum or maximum rental amount.
 We advise that you research the surrounding areas to determine the acceptable rental amount.
 You may wish to refer to Domain or other rental sites for information on rent amounts.

-Student Accommodation Services do not inspect your properties, we rely on the information you provide in your advertisement.
+Accommodation Operations do not inspect your properties, we rely on the information you provide in your advertisement.

 Once you submit your listing it will be reviewed by out office.
 It typically takes up to 48 hours for a listing to be approved.
 If we have any questions about the information in your listing you will be contacted by email.